midtown-ai/www/docs/glossary/t.md

  * continuous state space
  * [Value-based algorithm]

- The TD3 (Twin Delayed Deep Deterministic [Policy Gradient]) algorithm is a [state-of-the-art] [reinforcement learning algorithm] that combines elements of both value-based and policy gradient methods.
+ The TD3 (Twin Delayed Deep Deterministic [Policy Gradient]) algorithm is a [State-Of-The-Art (SOTA)] [Reinforcement Learning (RL) Algorithm] that combines elements of both value-based and policy gradient methods.
 It is primarily used for continuous [action spaces].

- TD3 is an extension of the [Deep Deterministic Policy Gradient (DDPG)][DDPG] algorithm, which is itself a [policy gradient algorithm] for continuous control problems.
+ TD3 is an extension of the [Deep Deterministic Policy Gradient (DDPG)] algorithm, which is itself a [policy gradient algorithm] for continuous control problems.
 The key enhancements in TD3 address issues such as overestimation of [Q-values] and instability in training.

  Here are the main features and components of the TD3 algorithm:
   1. Twin Networks: TD3 employs two sets of [deep Q-networks], known as twin networks.
 Having two separate networks reduces the overestimation bias commonly encountered in [value-based methods].